apache/infrastructure-website/content/pages/how-to-mirror.md

   - All top-level directories and files on the ASF mirror are present on your mirror.
   - Download a couple of files to check that the process works.
   - Trying to download a missing file should generate a `404 Not Found` error.
 You can verify this by modifying one of the valid URLs that you tested above.

+<h2 id="verifying">Verifying the download<a class="headerlink" href="#verifying" title="Permanent link">&para;</a></h2>

+If you want to verify that the download is a true mirror of what the ASF project posted, using KEYS and signatures, THIS INFORMATION IS COMING.

 <h2 id="questions">Questions?<a class="headerlink" href="#questions" title="Permanent link">&para;</a></h2>